percula/planter_docs/content/en/docs/faq/plants/index.md

 ---
-title: "Plant & Variety FAQ"
+title: "Plants and Varieties"
-description: "Frequently asked questions about plants and varieties in the app."
+description: "Frequently asked questions about plants and varieties in Planter"
-lead: "Frequently asked questions about plants and varieties in the app."
 url: "faq/plants"
 weight: 201
 ---